jenkinsci/subversion-plugin/docs/kerberos-auth.md

 machine.
 Run a svn info to check the access to the repository and that the certificate is accepted.

-TGT accessibility
+**TGT accessibility**
-By default, Windows does not allow the session key of a TGT to be accessed.
+By default Windows does not allow the session key of a TGT to be accessed.
 Please add the following registry key on the client side, so that the session key for TGT is accessible and Java can use it to acquire additional service tickets.

-When this is not compliant with the security regulation of your company configure the build client in the same way like the standalone client.

-For Windows XP and Windows 2000, the registry key and value should be:
+The registry key and value should be:

     HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Lsa\Kerberos
     Value Name: allowtgtsessionkey
     Value Type: REG_DWORD
     Value: 0x01

-For Windows 2003 and Windows Vista, the registry key and value should
-be:

-    HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Lsa\Kerberos\Parameters
-    Value Name: allowtgtsessionkey
-    Value Type: REG_DWORD
-    Value: 0x01
+When this is not compliant with the security regulation of your company configure the build client in the same way like the standalone client.

 ### Windows - standalone